CarolynOlsen/py-scrape-youtube-audio/README.md

 3. After getting software dependencies and an API key taken care of, we stored our API key in a .env file.
 Replace the file path in the `load_dotenv()` command to your own .env location in the `download_audio_from_youtube.py` file to run it.

 4. Install Python dependencies with `pip install -r requirements.txt`

+## To do
+* Use PyAudioAnalysis to extract features from audio files
+* Use features for classification